Ezka77/qbtarr/README.md

 ## Container updates

-To download new versions of the images, from the installation directory you can call this command:
+To download new versions of the images, from the installation directory you can run this command:
 ```
 docker compose up -d --pull always
 ```
+NB: A monthly/weekly cron job should be enough